andreysolovyev381/hash_table_no_invalidation/readme.md

 * It is allowed to throw, you are the one who should catch.

-* Indeed, to nail down all the data, one should use a linked list.
+* Indeed, to nail down all the data, hash table should use a linked list as an underlying structure.
 The problem is that random memory placement turns out to be bad for cache locality.
 But thanks to [Bloomberg](https://github.com/bloomberg) and their contribution to committee work, we have `std:pmr` namespace and polymorphic allocators.
 Long story short, this hash table is built upon `std::pmr::list` that allows to place list nodes in memory in an array-like fashion, thus making such a container more cache-friendly.